Operational Project Management

 - Report on the financial impact of schedule changes immediately

 Project driven companies spend too much time translating, consolidating and validating data from the myriad of point solutions they employ to manage their project operations.
-With ADEACA ONE Project Business Automation your project operations control sits where it belongs – embedded within your ERP solution.
+With ADEACA PBA your project operations control sits where it belongs – embedded within your ERP solution.

 Embedded project planning